hexagoncircle/ryan-mulligan-dev/src/blog/scrollspy-nav.md

 date: 2023-10-07
 ---

+Just here for the code and demos?
+Check out the [scrollspy-nav repository](https://github.com/hexagoncircle/scrollspy-nav) on GitHub and its corresponding [demo page](https://hexagoncircle.github.io/scrollspy-nav/).

+## The backstory

 A "scrollspy" is a method of tracking which link in a menu is active based on a relevant section of information being visible in the viewport.
 Typically, the menu position is fixed to the browser window and the active link is indicated with some additional styling.
 I'm not 100% sure, but it might have started as a [Bootstrap plugin](https://getbootstrap.com/docs/5.3/components/scrollspy/).
 There have been a number of other versions and variations to follow.

 This particular `scrollspy-nav` component had more specific needs, so allow me to break it all down: